tlachut/Flutter-Dart-Projects/005_expense_tracker_app/README.md

 -   Using `TextEditingController` to controlling and storing data from the inputs.
 -   Closing The Modal with `Navigator.pop` method.
 -   Showing a Date Picker.
+-   Working with "Futures" for Handling Data from the Future.